thecodewarrior/SwiftSplit/README.md

   - `<n> chapter strawberries` - Triggered when a total of `<n>` strawberries are collected in a chapter
   - `<n> file strawberries` - Triggered when a total of `<n>` strawberries are collected in the file

-### Some nuances regarding resets:

-If the next expected event in the route is the same as the reset event, the route will take precedence and the run won't be reset.
-However, if the first event in the route is then detected (though again route takes precedence), the run will reset and start over.